 Craig was inducted into the American Board of Trial Advocates, serving a term as President of the San Diego chapter, and was selected as a Fellow of the International Academy of Mediators.
 He volunteered for the University of San Diego School of Law in numerous ways, including serving on the Board of Visitors for 23 years.

-All honorees will be inducted into the Distinguished Lawyer Memorial at an event at the San Diego Public Library in the evening of May 20th.
+All honorees will be inducted into the Distinguished Lawyer Memorial at a virtual reception in the evening of October 14th.
 For more information, visit the San Diego County Bar Foundation at www.sdcbf.org.